Fire and rescue services

 Twitter: @AusAmbGHA

-See the High Commission website for details about opening hours and any temporary closures.
+See the High Commission website and social media channels for details about opening hours and any temporary closures.

 In a consular emergency, if you can't contact an embassy, call the 24-hour Consular Emergency Centre on: